go-modules-by-example/index/009_submodules/README.md

 $ git push -q
 ```

-Now create a `package b` and test that it builds:
+Create a sub package `b` and test that it builds:

 ```
 $ mkdir b